Click Here to Download the Form

 - The backing should be even and straight as much as possible.

-- You may bring your own batting, or purchase from a variety listed here.
+- You may bring your own batting, or purchase from a variety listed on my Batting Page here.

 - If packaged batting needs to be trimmed, that will be done free of charge.
 (All trimmings will be returned with your quilt.)